Join (SQL): Right outer join

 Right and left outer joins are functionally equivalent.
 Neither provides any functionality that the other does not, so right and left outer joins may replace each other as long as the table order is switched.

-A Venn diagram representing the full join SQL statement between tables A and B.

 Full outer join

 Conceptually, a full outer join combines the effect of applying both left and right outer joins.
 Where rows in the full outer joined tables do not match, the result set will have NULL values for every column of the table that lacks a matching row.
 For those rows that do match, a single row will be produced in the result set (containing columns populated from both tables).

 For example, this allows us to see each employee who is in a department and each department that has an employee, but also see each employee who is not part of a department and each department which doesn't have an employee.

 Example of a full outer join (the OUTER keyword is optional):